-Located on the easternmost tip of North America, Newfoundland isn’t the easiest destination to reach in Canada but one of the most rewarding.
+Located on the easternmost tip of North America, Newfoundland isn’t the most accessible destination to reach in Canada, but it’s certainly one of the most rewarding.

 Even though I grew up here and spent the better part of summer 2020 exploring the island, there are still places I haven’t seen.
 Not to mention Labrador!